prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-admob.md

 #### Step 1: Create AdRequest

-This step is totally the same as for pure [AdMob integration](https://developers.google.com/admob/android/rewarded).
+This step is totally the same as for the pure [AdMob integration](https://developers.google.com/admob/android/rewarded).
 You don't have to make any modifications here.

 #### Step 2: Create AdMobRewardedMediationUtils

-The `AdMobRewardedMediationUtils ` is a helper class, wich performs certain utilty work for `MediationInterstitialAdUnit`, like passing the targeting keywords to adapters and checking the visibility of the ad view.
+The `AdMobRewardedMediationUtils ` is a helper class, wich performs certain utilty work for the `MediationInterstitialAdUnit`, like passing the targeting keywords to adapters.

 #### Step 3: Create MediationRewardedVideoAdUnit

-The `MediationRewardedVideoAdUnit` is part of Prebid mediation API.
-This class is responsible for making bid request and providing the winning bid and targeting keywords to mediating SDKs.
+The `MediationRewardedVideoAdUnit` is part of the prebid mediation API.
+This class is responsible for making bid request and managing the winning bid.

 #### Step 4: Make a bid request

-The `fetchDemand` method makes a bid request to prebid server and provide the results in the completion handler.
+The `fetchDemand` method makes a bid request to the prebid server and provides a result in a completion handler.

 #### Step 5: Make an ad reuest